JusticeZzy/FunduSegmenter/README.md

 Run ```OD_centrecrop.ipynb``` in ```offline_datasets_prepare``` to apply OD centre cropping pre-processing by the pre-trained DUNet.

-(Optional) You can test the Dice score of the pre-trained DUNet on your datasets if they contain OD groundtruth.
+(Optional) You can test the Dice score of the pre-trained DUNet on your datasets if they contain OD ground truth.
 Run the following code:
 ```
 python test_OD_centrecrop.py \
   --test_image_path (your own image dir) \